pmwhite/reu-research/README.md

 [here](https://archive.org/details/stackexchange).
 There are a lot of files for other networks on StackExchange, but the ones we are interested in are the stackoverflow posts,comments, and tags files.

+## Database Population

+An SQLite database is treated as a persistent data structure so that programs do not have to constantly request web APIs for the same data every time they are run.
+There are some rules that are followed to maintain consistency of the data in the database.

+Most of the times a user is accessed from a web API, it is placed into the database.
+If you access a users connections (Github contributors or Twitter friends), either all of them are added to the database or none of them are.
+This allows programs to tell if a users connections have are complete or not;
+if some connections are present, all of them are, and there is no need to request an API to refresh anything.